Configuration¶

 mcps defines bundled MCP servers shipped by the app.

-The upstream core ships: - charts - skills
+The upstream core ships: - agents - charts - clock - knowledge - semantic-ui - skills - workflows

 User-added MCPs are stored separately from the shipped config.